biocore/qiime/doc/install/ubuntu_install.rst

 ======================================

 1. Install Ubuntu 10.04 in your prefered way.
 2. Install the building dependencies in your machine.
-This step requieres admin (sudo) access, if you do not have them you must ask your system administrator.
-Note that in general all these software should be installed already in a production machine so you might be able to run the following steps in your home directory.
+This step requires admin (sudo) access.
+If you do not have sudo access, you must ask your system administrator to grant you sudo access, or to run these steps for you.
+In general, all of this software should already be installed but it may not be.
+It's therefore best to run this command before the following step.

 ::

 	sudo apt-get --force-yes -y install libgsl0-dev openjdk-6-jdk libxml2 libxslt1.1 libxslt1-dev ant subversion build-essential zlib1g-dev libpng12-dev libfreetype6-dev mpich2 libreadline-dev gfortran unzip libmysqlclient16 libmysqlclient16-dev ghc

 3. Run the following commands.
-In this example the software will be installed in your home directory under the qiime_software folder, you can replace this to any path you want.
+In this example the software will be installed in your home directory under the qiime_software folder, you can replace this with any path you want.

 ::